Medical Certificate for European Travel: Schengen Visa & Insurance Requirements 2026

 Travel Plans Next Week?

-Typically 3-6 months.
-Check specific country embassy requirements.
+Typically 3–6 months.
+However, do check the specific country’s embassy requirements.

 Declare honestly.
 Most conditions don’t prevent travel/visa approval if well-managed and insured.